junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Crowley doesn't answer.
 With a snap of finger, he disappears.

 Dean curses.
-"Son of a bitch, should see this coming."
+"Son of a bitch.
+Should see this coming."

 But three seconds later, Kevin's body starts stirring and moaning.